wirebits/PicoHID-Scripter/README.md

 time.sleep(1.0)
 kbd.send(Keycode.ENTER)
 time.sleep(1.0)
-layout.write("Hello World!
-This is a test for Raspberry Pi Pico script developed by PicoHID Scripter!")
+layout.write("This is a test for Raspberry Pi Pico script developed by PicoHID Scripter!")
 ```
 Just copy this code and paste it in the ```code.py``` file in the ```CIRCUITPY```.<br>
 # Tested Systems